 - Do you need this information?
 Are the funds available?
 How will it be used?
-Who will use it? - If limited resources, what information should be prioritized/is needed most? - What do you hope to learn from the research?
+Who will use it?
+When do you need it? - If limited resources, what information should be prioritized/is needed most? - What do you hope to learn from the research?
 In what ways can you learn from it? - Does the data already exist?
 Can the information be found locally, regionally, provincially or nationally? - What experts and peers can you consult for advice and third-party opinions?